 There is no restriction on DMCA protection on foreign companies located outside of the United States.
 The DMCA is a federal law of the United States and does not apply to companies based outside the United States in general.
 However, foreign companies that do business with U.S. consumers are subject to U.S. federal laws, which makes DMCA compliance an absolute necessity for online service providers.
-The online DMCA agent database maintained by the U.S. Copyright Office shows that nearly every agent is located in the U.S. The primary reason for this is international companies understand that they should utilize a local resource to both act as the agent and counsel them in handling copyright claims falling under the purview of the DMCA.
+The DMCA Designated Agent Directory maintained by the U.S. Copyright Office shows that nearly every agent is located in the U.S. International website/app operators understand that they should utilize a local resource to act both as the agent and counsel them in handling copyright claims falling under the purview of the DMCA.
 DMCA compliance requires taking certain actions on a strict timeline.
 If you or your company fail to understand the complexities of the law, it can lead to some serious consequences.
-Copyright infringement damage claims can be quite costly and any website operator should not run the risk of falling on the wrong side of the law and face the prospect of having to pay an enormous award for copyright infringement damages.
+Copyright infringement damage claims can be quite costly and any website, app or plugin operator should not run the risk of facing the prospect of having to pay an enormous sum for copyright infringement damages.

-Does My Website (or App or Plugin) Need To Use A DMCA Policy?
+Does My Website (or App or Plugin) Need To Display A DMCA Policy?

 What Are The U.S. Copyright Designated Agent Filing Fees?